zhossain7/ensemblediabetes/README.md

 voting_clf_soft.fit(X_train, y_train)
 ```
 ### ADABoost
 ADABoost combines multiple weak classifiers to create a strong classifier.
-We used decision trees as the base estimator and adjusted the number of estimators and learning rate.
+I used decision trees as the base estimator and adjusted the number of estimators and learning rate.
 ```python
 from sklearn.ensemble import AdaBoostClassifier from sklearn.tree import DecisionTreeClassifier